 📚 More Readings

-For thoses that want to read more in-depth articles on optimizing the performance of Electron and browser apps, I recommend checking out the following links.
+For those who want to read more in-depth articles on optimizing the performance of Electron and browser apps, I recommend checking out the case studies and perf readings below.

 🙇♀️ Case Studies